AlexanderLapygin/dags/packages/uid-counter/README.md

 # A TypeScript library for generating UIDs, which is implemented as a counter.

-It is specialized for cases that do not require global uniqueness, but require memory savings and speed.
+It is specialized for the cases that do not require global uniqueness, but require memory savings and speed.